rhx/swift-scripting-bridge/Examples/swift-system-events-scripting/README.md

-# SwiftScripting Notes Example
+# SwiftScripting System Events Example

-This is a simple example that uses [swift-scripting-bridge](https://github.com/rhx/swift-scripting-bridge) to interact with the Notes application.
+This is a simple example that uses [swift-scripting-bridge](https://github.com/rhx/swift-scripting-bridge) to interact with System Events, putting the computer to sleep.

 ## Dependency